-The Missouri Department of Health Senior Services and the Missouri Department of Public Safety's emergency response personnel have acknowledged EMResource® and eICS® as the medical platforms for Web-based incident communication and coordination.
-A bridge with WebEOC allows the sharing of the hospital emergency department status, facility status and incident command activation level from EMResource to a dedicated WebEOC board.
-Also, an agreement was executed to allow for the sharing of information between eICS incidents and WebEOC incidents, when mapped by a regional administrator.
+The Missouri Department of Health Senior Services and the Missouri Department of Public Safety's emergency response personnel have acknowledged EMResource® and eICS® as the medical platforms for web-based incident communication and coordination.
+The DHSS ERC monitors these systems daily.
+A bridge with WebEOC, the primary platform for emergency management response coordination, allows the sharing of the hospital emergency department status, facility status and incident command activation level from EMResource to a dedicated WebEOC board.
+Resource requests to the state follow the established process and should be entered in WebEOC.